Cherreads

 "Darren?"

-Charlie stood there, blinking in confusion.
+Charlie stood there, blinking sleepily.

 "I went out to take a piss," Charlie said casually.
 "You good?"